Chorizo: Spain

 Generally, Spanish chorizo is made from coarsely chopped pork and pork fat, seasoned with garlic, pimentón (a smoked paprika) and salt.
 It can be classed as either picante (spicy) or dulce (sweet), depending upon the type of pimentón used.
 There are hundreds of regional varieties of Spanish chorizo, some smoked and some unsmoked, that are each made somewhat differently and may include herbs and other ingredients.
 For example, chorizo de Pamplona is a thicker sausage with the meat more finely ground.
 Among the varieties is chorizo Riojano from the La Rioja region, which has PGI protection within the EU.

 Chorizo is made in short or long and hard or soft varieties; leaner varieties are suited to being eaten at room temperature as an appetizer or tapas, whereas the fattier versions are generally used for cooking.
 A rule of thumb is that long, thin chorizos are sweet, and short chorizos are spicy, although this is not always the case.

 Spain produces many other pork specialties as well, such as lomo embuchado and salchichón, that are cured and air-dried in a similar way.
 Lomo is a lean, cured meat, served in slices rather than for cooking, made by marinating and air-drying a pork tenderloin.
 Salchichón is another cured sausage without the pimentón seasoning of chorizo, flavoured with black peppercorns instead.

-Depending on the variety, chorizo can be eaten sliced without further cooking, for example in a sandwich, or can be grilled, fried, or baked alongside other foodstuffs, and is an ingredient in several dishes where it accompanies beans, such as fabada or cocido montañés and can be served as a tapa, such as "Chorizo in Red Wine sauce".
+Depending on the variety, chorizo can be eaten sliced without further cooking, for example in a sandwich, or can be grilled, fried, or baked alongside other foodstuffs, and is an ingredient in several dishes where it accompanies beans, such as fabada or cocido montañés.
+It may also be served as a tapa with a red wine sauce.

 Versions of these dishes con todos los sacramentos (with all the trimmings, literally "sacraments") include other preserved meats such as tocino (cured bacon) and morcilla (blood sausage) along with the chorizo.